-The following operating information covers setup and control of the DSP-2060A via the front panel controls only.
-Please consult the manual supplied with this software for information regarding full computer control.
+The following operating information covers setup and control of the DSP-2040 via the front panel controls only.

 Start-up procedure

 Switching on the unit will display a brief message detailing the unit type and software version running and all LEDs will briefly illuminate.
 The unit will then begin its countdown to the wake-up procedure, during which time the audio will fade up to the level last set.
 Metering will begin to operate when the fade-up starts.